aaweaver-actuary/Obsidian/Hugging Face script to fine-tune BERT for text classification.md

 logger = logging.getLogger(__name__)
 ```

-1. **Imports**: Various essential libraries and modules are imported at the beginning, including ones for logging, handling datasets, evaluating, and #transformers.
+1. **Imports**: Various essential libraries and modules are imported at the beginning, including ones for logging, handling datasets, evaluating, and #transformer's.
-2. **Version Check**: It includes version checks to ensure that the correct versions of #transformers and #datasets are being used.
+2. **Version Check**: It includes version checks to ensure that the correct versions of #transformer's and #dataset's are being used.
 3. **Task Definitions**: The `task_to_keys` dictionary maps #GLUE tasks to the corresponding keys in the dataset.
 This enables the script to work with different tasks in #GLUE, like #CoLA, #MNLI, etc.[^2]
 4. **Model and Tokenizer**: Utilizes Hugging Face's Transformers library to load pre-trained models and tokenizers using the `AutoModelForSequenceClassification` and `AutoTokenizer` classes.
-5. **Data Collation**: It sets up data collation, handling both padded and default collation, making it suitable for text classification tasks with varying sequence lengths.
+5. **Data Collation**: It sets up data collation, handling both padded and default collation, making it suitable for text [[Classification|classification]] tasks with varying sequence lengths.
 6. **Training and Evaluation Setup**: There's preparation for setting up a Trainer for fine-tuning and evaluation, although that specific code is not in the snippet provided.

 ```python